 Representing the 5th generation of Sackett's in the farming operation, Jeff joined Sackett Potatoes in 1988 and Brian in 1991.
-They continue to farm with their father Alan and the business continues to grow.
+Brian continues to farm and the business continues to grow.
 A second storage facility was added 30 miles south in Montcalm County, that will store 435,000 cwt and also has a modern loading facility with the capability of loading up to 20 semi loads per day.
 This provides full season quality to allow us to ship potatoes 11 months of the year, starting in August out of the field continuing through June out of storage.

 He is currently taking charge of our newest venture in Illinois.